Photo Gallery from the Strategic Planning Process, February - June 2019.

 - We believe the meaningful connections we forge with students, families and community partners positively influence how we teach, lead and prepare graduates for success in a knowledge-based, technology rich and culturally diverse world.

-- We believe safe, diverse and inclusive schools are critical for successful teaching and learning and strengthening our culture of belonging, kindness and possibility.
+- We believe safe, welcoming and inclusive schools are critical for successful teaching and learning and strengthening our culture of belonging, kindness and possibility.

 School Board members during the meeting spoke about the process and how much they appreciated the involvement of the community and the incorporation of CCSD’s new focus on Social and Emotional Learning.